-Q. Financial Surety for Removal/Remediation on Municipal Property determined to be reasonable by the Planning Board.
+Q. Financial Surety for Removal/Remediation

+The applicant shall provide surety (either through escrow account or other form of surety approved by the Planning Board) to cover the cost of removal in the event the Town must remove the installation and remediate the landscapes, in an amount and form determined to be reasonable by the Planning Board.
 Such amount shall not exceed 150% of the estimated cost of removal and compliance with any additional requirements set forth herein.
 The project applicant shall submit a fully inclusive estimate of the costs associated with removal, prepared by a qualified engineer.
 The amount shall include a mechanism for calculating increased removal cost due to inflation.
 The estimate shall be verified by the Planning Board's consultant engineer or other expert who may be engaged pursuant to Section 9.6.4.